dfroger/py-require/README.md

 >   will be determined automatically from the caller's global scope using
 >   `sys._getframe()`.
 > *path* &ndash; A list of additional search paths to search for relative
 >   modules.
-This path is considered before `shroud.path`.
+This path is considered before `require.path`.
 > *reload* &ndash; True to force reload the module.
 > *cascade* &ndash; If *reload* is True, passing True causes a cascade
 >   reload.